 - United Tractors (heavy equipment)

-See also Indonesia’s Top 10 Exports, Indonesia’s Top 10 Imports, Top Asian Export Countries and Coal Exports by Country
+See also Indonesia’s Top 10 Exports, Indonesia’s Top 10 Imports, Top Asian Export Countries, Palm Oil Exports by Country and Coal Exports by Country